 It depends on the credit card issuer.
 Some will accept consumers with poor credit scores.
 Others don’t conduct a credit check or require a credit history to get approved.

-However, credit cards with attractive terms and incentives are generally reserved for individuals with very good or exceptional credit.
+However, the best credit cards with attractive terms and incentives are generally reserved for individuals with very good or exceptional credit.
 So, it’s worthwhile to start building your credit score sooner than later.
 Some credit card issuers that provide starter cards give cardholders the flexibility to switch to an unsecured credit card with better rewards and lower rates in the future.
 But you’ll likely start off with higher interest rates.

 How Do Credit Cards Improve Your Credit Score?

 Credit cards can help boost your credit score in several ways.
 For starters, payment history accounts for 35 percent of your credit score.
 It is the largest category of your FICO score.
 So, paying on or before the due date each month will help build positive payment history, and your score will increase over time.

 On-time payments will strengthen another credit scoring category that has a significant impact on your score.
-The amount you owe creditors is 30 percent of your credit score.
+The amount you owe creditors accounts for 30 percent of your credit score.
 This metric is measured by credit utilization or the percentage of your credit limit used on revolving accounts (i.e., credit cards).
 You want to keep your utilization at 30 percent or lower – 10 percent or lower is even better – to improve your credit score.
 So, if your credit limit is $1,000, try to keep the balance at or below $300.
 Again, paying on time and making more than the minimum payment will put you in the right direction.
 Payment history and credit utilization make up 65 percent of your credit score combined.

 Other Things to Consider When Choosing a Credit Card